What Is A Niche For Animals

 What Exactly is an Ecological Niche?

 The term "niche" was first introduced by the naturalist Joseph Grinnell in 1917.
-However, it was G. Evelyn Hutchinson who truly formalized the concept in the mid-20th century.
-Hutchinson defined the niche as an n-dimensional hypervolume, where n represents the number of environmental factors that affect a species' ability to survive and reproduce.
+Even so, it was G. Practically speaking, evelyn Hutchinson who truly formalized the concept in the mid-20th century.
+Also, hutchinson defined the niche as an n-dimensional hypervolume, where n represents the number of environmental factors that affect a species' ability to survive and reproduce.
 In simpler terms, it's all the conditions, resources, and interactions a species needs to make a living.

 Think of it like this: a job description for an animal in its ecosystem.
 This "job description" includes: